MadeByBalaji/blog/_posts/2025-10-08-string-helper-func-GG.md

 strcpy(dest, src);   // dest = "World"
 ```

-‚ö†Ô∏è Be careful: `strcpy` can overflow buffer.
+Be careful: `strcpy` can overflow buffer.
 Use `strncpy` for safety.

 ---